rajatvig/.emacs.d/Readme.md

 Custom Emacs 24 configuration.

 Mostly used under with Mac OS X and Linux.
-Use Consolas as the default Font.
+Use Aurulent Sans Mono as the default Font.

 To use